 Join now for full access to ALL stories and get a free e-guide!

 With high fuel efficiency, an easy setup, excellent flame control, and user-friendly features in a system weighing just a few ounces north of a pound, the MSR WindBurner Group Stove System ranks among the very best backcountry stoves for cooking for up to four people, especially when you want do more than just boil water.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the MSR WindBurner Group Stove System at backcountry.com, moosejaw.com, or msrgear.com, or other WindBurner stoves and products at backcountry.com, moosejaw.com, or msrgear.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the MSR WindBurner Group Stove System at backcountry.com, moosejaw.com, msrgear.com, or rei.com, or other WindBurner stoves and products at backcountry.com, moosejaw.com, or msrgear.com.